knative/eventing/docs/spec/channel.md

 identical to how they were received by the Channel.
 The only exception is the [Distributed Tracing Extension Attribute](https://github.com/cloudevents/spec/blob/v0.3/extensions/distributed-tracing.md), which is expected to change as the span id will be altered at every network hop.

+Channels can receive _reply events_ from its subscribers.
+The guarantees are discussed below.

 ##### Retries